rafaelnajera/lichesspuzzleclock/README.md

 your moves.
 If you could not solve it, study the solution, go over it 2-3 times, visualize it in your head 2-3 more times and move on to the next.
-It is said that finding and studying 3 of these failed puzzles per day will slowly build your arsenal of tactical patterns very efficiently along a 1-2 year period.
+It is said that finding and studying 3 of these failed puzzles per day will slowly build your arsenal of tactical patterns very efficiently over a 1-2 year period.
 A 30sec timer is recommended of this purpose.
 David Pruess describes this technique in his YouTube video [_How to Learn Tactics 1_](https://youtu.be/Mvkuji08dMc).
 For the same ideas explained in German, see David Riemay's (a.k.a.
 Schachpanda) [_So lernt ihr Schach Taktik_](https://youtu.be/_25i84yD6Uc) video.